GuiFSs/post-app-react/README.md

 # post-app-react
-simple post app with react node and mongodb
+simple post app with react, node and mongodb